patelkaushal1902/Pet-Adoption-Hub/README.md

 The live demo is hosted on a free domain (kingsrowcafe.rf.gd), shared for hosting purposes due to naming constraints.
 Formspree handles email notifications, eliminating the need for a PHP backend.
-AI tools (e.g., ChatGPT) were used to optimize JavaScript form validation and enhance development efficiency.
+AI tools (e.g., ChatGPT,) were used to optimize JavaScript form validation and enhance development efficiency.

 License
 MIT License